brettChapman/multivis/README.md

 			- [html_file] : Name to save the HTML file as (default: 'springNetwork.html')
 			- [backgroundColor] : Set the background colour of the plot (default: 'white')
 			- [foregroundColor] : Set the foreground colour of the plot (default: 'black')
-			- [chargeStrength] : The charge strength of the spring-embedded network (force between springs) (default: -120)
+			- [chargeStrength] : The charge strength of the spring-embedded network (force between nodes) (default: -120)
+			- [groupByBlock] : Setting to 'True' will group nodes by 'Block' if present in the data (default: False)
+			- [groupFociStrength] : Set the strength of foci for each group (default: 0.2)
+			- [intraGroupStrength] : Set the strength between each group (default: 0.01)
+			- [groupLayoutTemplate] : Set the layout template to use for grouping (default: 'treemap')
 			- [node_text_size] : The text size for each node (default: 15)
 			- [fix_nodes] : Setting to 'True' will fix nodes in place when manually moved (default: False)
 			- [displayLabel] : Setting to 'True' will set the node labels to the 'Label' column, otherwise it will set the labels to the 'Name' column from the Peak Table (default: False)